xeraa/Ubercharts/readme.md

 Ubercharts can be seen as a Java / Wicket based wrapper for the extremely powerful [Highcharts JS](http://www.highcharts.com) library.
 Ubercharts allows you to create Highcharts charts within your Wicket projects without touching even one single line of JavaScript code.

-You can see a live demo of the current version at [http://ubercharts.xeraa.cloudbees.net](http://ubercharts.xeraa.cloudbees.net), which should look something like the following image.
+You can see a live demo of the current version at [http://ubercharts.xeraa.cloudbees.net](http://ubercharts.xeraa.cloudbees.net), which should look like the following image.

 ![Ubercharts Preview](https://raw.github.com/xeraa/Ubercharts/master/preview.png)